jhrcook/academic-kickstart/content/post/streamlit-app-heroku/index.md

 ```

 Below is the ***entire*** Streamlit application!
-I won't provide much explination because I don't think much is required - in most cases, it is very obvious what Streamlit is doing.
+I won't provide much explanation because I don't think much is required - in most cases, it is very obvious what Streamlit is doing.
 Using the `st.title()` function, a title is placed at the top of the app.
 Then some text is collected from the user by the `st.text_area()` function - this text is saved as a string to `input_sent`.
 The summarization ratio is obtained using a slider with the `st.slider()` function.